kala13x/slog/README.md

 ```

 ### Output
-Here is example output messages of slog
+Here is example output messages of slog:
 ```
 2020.12.13-19:41:41.27 - Simple message without anything
 2020.12.13-19:41:41.27 - Simple message with our own new line character